Frequently Asked Questions

 A: The average class size is 16.
 Many classes are smaller than 16; all are characterized by supportive and trusting relationships between students and teachers.

-Q: How many faculty are teaching at SSFS?
+Q: How many faculty and staff work at SSFS?

 Q: Does my child have to be Quaker to attend SSFS?
 How does Quakerism influence the academic and community life at SSFS?